-After some down time to get refreshed, we will then be treated to a traditional Water Puppet Show, a unique craft tells Vietnamese rural life stories through precise movements of puppets in water, After the show, we will be free to explore one of the many excellent restaurants in the area on our own.
+After some downtime to get refreshed, we will be treated to a traditional water puppet show, a unique craft that tells stories about rural life in Vietnam through precise movements of puppets in water, After the show, we will be free to explore one of the many excellent restaurants in the area on our own.

 A deeper dive into Hanoi

-As this epic journey through Southeast Asia is finally coming to an end, this evening will be a special dinner to commemorate the amazing experience that we have all shared together.
+As this epic journey through Southeast Asia is finally coming to an end, this evening will be a special dinner to commemorate the experiences that we have all shared.